Keeping detailed records of your finances across your investment portfolio will ensure you pay the correct capital gains tax.

 Please note, calculating capital gains on rental property can be complex.
 So, to ensure you are staying on the right side of the law and paying the correct amount of tax you will want to consult with a licensed professional to discuss the best course of action.

-For capital gains on rental property, however, the amount of tax you have to pay depends on your personal tax bracket (see below).
-There is no allowance for investment properties meaning tax must be paid on all profits made after the sale of the investment property.
+This does not apply to investment properties, however.
+Capital gains on rental property are taxed dependant on your personal tax bracket (see below).
+There is no tax free allowance for investment properties meaning tax must be paid on any and all profits made after the sale of the property.

 Another thing that should be taken into consideration is the favorable nature of long-term capital gains taxes compared to short-term capital gains.
 For an asset to qualify for the long-term gains rate, you will need to have held it for longer than 12 months.